Ojjoj/Codeforces-Wizard/README.md

 ## Features

 - **Show User Information:** Easily display names, ratings, and the number of problems solved by any Codeforces user.
-- **Search Functionality:** Find users by their name, rating, or solved problem count.
+- **Search Functionality:** Find user's rating or solved problems count by their name.

 ## Getting Started